scala/scala-lang/blog/_posts/2018-03-19-accessible-scala.md

 It is a reminder how easy it is for many of us take our experience of programming for granted: we can quickly glance over source code or compiler errors on our screens to spot bugs or understand functionality.
-For blind programmers, the screen is replaced by a text-to-speech system, which linearly renders source code and error messages as spoken text.
+For blind programmers, the screen is usually replaced by a text-to-speech system, which linearly renders source code and error messages as spoken text.

 Unfortunately, for a language like Scala, that audible representation is presented very verbosely, and can be painful to use.
 An engine such as "espeak"